anthonydwan/Kaggle-Tabular_Playground_Series_Jan_2021/README.md

 5. CatBoost Regression
 6. Lightgbm Regression
 7. XGB Regression
 8. Averaging all 7 moels of the above.
 But models with lesser performance dragged down the predictive power of the other models.
-RMSE at 0.701 (Public)

-The highest performing model cb regression was used for submission 1.
+The highest performing model cb regression was used for submission 1 (RMSE at 0.701 (Public)).

 Attempt 2 (Submission 2):